oskarvid/Selma/docs/TSD-instructions.md

 ```

-The first flag that we can set based on this information is the `-i` flag, the `-i` flag takes the input file directory as argument, in this case it will look like this `./scripts/start-workflow.sh -i /tsd/pXX/data/durable/input-data/ [...]`.
+The first flag that we can set based on this information is the `-i` flag, the `-i` flag takes the input file directory as argument, in this case it will look like this: `./scripts/start-workflow.sh -i /tsd/pXX/data/durable/input-data/ [...]`.
 The next step is to prepare the tsv file.

 ### Preparing the tsv file